 “What impressed me the most when I first met him was the intensity and focus he brought to each conversation we had.
 We have used his content strategy to really move the needle for our clients.” –PJ Christie, Search and Convert

 Content strategy is the creation, publication, and governance of useful, usable content.
 I didn’t make it up, I’ve just got a lot of practice.
-I've spent over a decade working with startups, fortune 500 brands, and product companies to solve big content challenges.
+I've spent over a decade working with fortune 500 brands, tech startups, and creative teams to solve big content challenges.

-My background in writing and information systems, combined with a passion for digital experiences, led me from copywriting to content strategy.
-One thing I've learned over the years is that content—the story—sits at the heart of every great product.
+My background in writing and information systems, combined with a passion for the open internet, led me from programming to copywriting to content strategy.
+One thing I've learned over the years is that story sits at the heart of every great experience.

 We can work alone or plugged into sprint teams.
 We're constantly collaborating with designers, engineers, and stakeholders.
 We work on websites, apps, and marketing campaigns, sometimes flexing between workstreams.